Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/behavioral-cohorts-api.md

 |----|-----|
 |`includeSyncInfo`|<span class="optional">Optional</span>.
 Boolean.
 Set to true to include cohort sync metadata in response (one-time + disabled sync will be excluded) .|

-!!!note "Notes about query parameters"
+!!!beta "Notes about query parameters"

-    - This feature is currently in Beta and require whitelist, please contact Amplitude Support, or your Amplitude account manager if you need this
+    - This feature is currently in Beta and requires whitelisting.
+Please contact Amplitude Support, or your Amplitude account manager for access.

 ### Get all cohorts response